SUMMARY OF CASE:

-The Plaintiff, a now thirty (30) year old office manager, was the operator of a Jeep stopped at a red traffic signal in the Eastbound direction of travel on Hempstead Turnpike in Levittown, New York.
-Plaintiff was stopped at the red traffic signal, intending on making a left hand turn into the Waldbaum's shopping center.
+The Plaintiff was the operator of a Jeep stopped at a red traffic signal in the Eastbound direction of travel on Hempstead Turnpike in Levittown, New York.
+She was stopped at the red traffic signal, intending on making a left hand turn into the Waldbaum's shopping center.

-The Defendant was driving a 2003 Ford and was leaving a Waldbaum's shopping plaza, intending on making a right hand turn onto Hempstead Turnpike, in the Westbound direction of travel.
-As Defendant's vehicle approached a red traffic signal, located at the exit to the shopping center at the intersection of Hempstead Turnpike, Defendant opened her vehicle door and fell out of her car, which then continued to proceed into the Westbound lane of travel on Hempstead Turnpike.
+The Defendant was driving a 2003 Ford and was leaving Waldbaum's shopping plaza, intending on making a right hand turn onto Hempstead Turnpike, in the Westbound direction of travel.
+As Defendant's vehicle approached a red traffic signal, located at the exit to the shopping center at the intersection of Hempstead Turnpike, Defendant opened her vehicle door and fell out of her car, which then proceeded into the westbound lane of travel on Hempstead Turnpike.
 (Defendant was deceased prior to party depositions and therefore the reason Defendant opened her vehicle door and what caused her to fall out of the car are unknown).

 By decision dated January 11, 2008, the Honorable Michele M. Woodard granted Plaintiff summary judgment on the issue of liability as against Defendants World Auto Group, Inc.,d/b/a Auto World Kia and James Nicholson, As administrator of the Estate of Jane A. Nicholson, deceased.

 The court also granted Defendant Tuccillo's motion for summary judgment on the issue of liability.

 PAIN SUFFERED BY CLIENT:

 Plaintiff experienced immediate pain to the head and neck at the scene of the accident, but refused medical attention.
 Two days later, on December 12, 2005, Plaintiff presented to Winthrop University Hospital, with complaints of increased head and neck pain.
 Plaintiff was treated and released.